Xuzhangjin/DataPromptAI/README.md

 AI-Powered: Built on top of OpenAI's language models, DataPromptAI brings the power of LLMs to your data analysis workflow.
 DataFrame Support: Tailored for operations on pandas DataFrames, making it ideal for data science tasks.

+## Data Privacy
+DataPromptAI is designed with user privacy in mind.
+The package ensures that your data remains local and is never uploaded to ChatGPT's servers.
+All operations, including data processing and prompt-based code generation, are performed on your local machine.
+This approach safeguards your sensitive information and complies with data privacy regulations, making DataPromptAI a secure choice for working with your data.

 ## Installation

 To install the package, clone the repository and use pip: